NIFK14032U Business Development and Innovation

-- Written assignmentOral examination, 20 minThe exam consists of three elements (percentage of total grade in brackets): 1) an individual presentation in class (15%), 2) a written assignment consisting of a strategy evaluation report and an individual reflection paper (35%), and 3) an oral examination (50%).
+- Written assignmentOral examination, 20 minThe exam consists of two elements (percentage of total grade in brackets): 1) a written assignment consisting of a) a Strategy Evaluation Report (40%) and b) an Individual Reflection Paper (10%), and 2) an oral examination (50%).
 The oral examination is based on the general curriculum covered in the course.
-The participants must obtain ‘passed’ on two team-based assignments and one team presentation during the course to participate in the final oral exam

 - Exam registration requirements

-Two team assignments and a team presentation must be evaluated 'passed' prior to the oral examination.
+Two team assignments (Corporate Strategy and Management Audit) must be handed in and approved prior to the oral examination.

 No aids for the oral exam.